metabase/metabase/docs/users-guide/interactive-dashboards.md

 - Send the user to a [custom destination](#custom-destinations): a dashboard, question, or custom URL.
 - [Update a dashboard filter](#use-a-chart-to-filter-a-dashboard).

-To configure this interactivity, you'll use the **click behavior** option on a dashboard card to slide out the click behavior.
+To configure this interactivity, you'll use the **click behavior** option on a dashboard card.

 ### Customizing click behavior